jennyzeng/CourseScheduling/README.md

             course will be assigned to the lowest acceptable level L[lastStep]

-        we are sure that the course is assigned, then we will add those courses that will be satisfied after assigning this course into Q           # O(n)
+        we are sure that the course is assigned, then we will add those courses that will be satisfied after assigning this course into Q           # O(nlogn)

-        add currentCourse units into the total units assigned
+        add currentCourse units into the total units assigned       # O(1)

     clear empty levels at the end of L return L